petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/default-fragments-reference.md

 ## Featured Content

+!!! note
+    The Featured Content fragment set is [deprecated](../../../../installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-4.md) as of Liferay 2024.Q4+ and is scheduled for removal in a future release.

 Featured content fragments are complex page elements composed of multiple components.
 To preview a fragment's layout, switch to *Card View* (![Card View](../../../../images/icon-cards2.png)) in the Fragments and Widgets panel.
 Liferay includes the following featured content fragments.

 !!! note